Home

 The Six Sigma methodology focuses on variation reduction within a process and designing new processes or products that will perform at a near perfect and consistent level over the long term.
 The idea is to have the best term performance be the actual long term performance, the long term performance does not have to be -1.5 sigma lower, but studies show this is usually the case

-SHORT TERM process capability metrics
+Process capability metrics

-• Short term Sigma
+• Short term sigma

 • Cpk

-• Cp (the best a process can perform)
+• Cp (the best a process can perform) LONG TERM process capability metrics

 • DPMO or PPM (be consistent, use one to describe short and long term)